Kitakyushu Kinen

-The Kitakyushu Kinen (in Japanese: 北九州記念), short for TV Nishinippon Corp.
+The Kitakyushu Kinen (北九州記念), short for TV Nishinippon Corp.
 Sho Kitakyushu Kinen, is a Grade III Handicap race in Japan for fillies and mares in the JRA.

 Race details

 The first race was held in 1966.

 The race is usually held in August, though in the past, they have been run in July.

 Foreign horses are allowed to run, with up to 9 foreign horses at a time being allowed to run.